I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 Disclaimer

-I've never been drunk — I did once become distinctly lightheaded, the day I nosed grappa at less than three feet and not through a wire mesh.
+I’ve never been drunk — I drink for the taste.
+I did once become distinctly lightheaded, the day I nosed grappa at less than three feet and not through a wire mesh.